aqeelikh/TodoList/README.md

 > Todo List app allows users to organize thier tasks, and track which task is done.

+The purpose of this project is to show the difference between MVC and MVVM.
+By migrating a TODO app from MVC to MVVM.

 # MVVM TODO App